ccarrero-sf/cortex_agents_rbac/README.md

 ORDER BY DATE_SALES;
 ```

-Assign those bojects to the roles we have created:
+Assign those objects to the roles we have created:

 ```SQL
 -- BIKE_ROLE: